AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/brokering.md

 # Acquiring Device Bound Tokens

 MSAL Node supports acquiring tokens from the native token broker.
-Refresh tokens are bound to the device on which they are acquired on and are not accessible by `msal-node` or the application.
+When using the native broker refresh tokens are bound to the device on which they are acquired on and are not accessible by `msal-node` or the application.
 This provides a higher level of security that cannot be achieved by `msal-node` alone.

 ## Supported Environment